 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I want to get an indoor grill.
 What's the best indoor grill on the market?
 Does anyone have any tips for choosing one?

 I own a george foreman grill.....went from a small one to a family size one and I just luv it...wouldn't be without it.
 You can grill meat, veggies. and the fat runs out on a tray so it helps if you don't want to eat too much fat and my teenagers actually will cook on it but they still leave the cleaning to mom....happy hunting :0)

 My husband got me the George Foreman grill a couple of Christmas's ago and we use it at least once a week.
 It makes the BEST hamburgers and grilled chicken.
 It's quick too!

 George Forman hands down; family size.
 I wore out one GF grill, bought a hamilton beach because it was cheaper.
-It was okay but I gave it to my daughter when I found another GF grill on clearance.

 I tried a GF grill to cook pork chops.
 They cooked very quickly, but had an unappealing gray color, no browning whatsoever.
 Maybe there is a trick to it.